danieljfarrell/FVM/source/implementation.rst

 	def h(self, i):
 		...

 :code:`h()` returns the cell width for cell with index :code:`i`.
-This is non-vectorisable and should only be used for single index values.
-It is very easy to make mistakes with subscripts so that goal is was to be explicit with the value that is required.
-Access to the instance variable :code:`self.cell_widths` returns the numpy array of cell widths if access to all elements is required at once.
+This is function is vectorisable by passing an array of the required indices but it *does not* accept "fancy indexing".
+The reason being, that it is very easy to make mistakes with subscript indexing, the goal here is to make the user be explicit when requesting elements.
+Note the :code:`self.cell_widths` instance variable returns the numpy array of cell widths is a second way of accessing this data.

 .. code:: python